Prevalence of Diabetes in the World, 2013

 All types of diabetes should be treated under a close collaboration between patients and healthcare providers in order to prevent long-term complications such as damage to the eyes, kidney, feet and heart.
 People with diabetes must be treated to avoid early death.

 The global prevalence of diabetes in adult population in 2013 is presented in this article.
-The estimated prevalence of diabetes in adult population (20-79 years old) expressed in percentages is used as main metric.
-An interactive data visualization was designed to explore the data.
+The estimated prevalence of diabetes in adult population (20-79 years old) and impaired glucose tolerance (IGT) expressed in percentages are used as metrics.
+An interactive data visualization was designed to explore the data and communicate the findings.
 Data source is the Sixth edition of the International Diabetes Federation Atlas of Diabetes.

 Globally it is estimated that 382 million people suffer from diabetes for a prevalence of 8.3%.
 North America and the Caribbean is the region with the higher prevalence, 36,755 people with diabetes (11%) followed by the Middle East and North Africa with 34,571 people with diabetes (9.2%).
 Western Pacific regions, with 138,195 people with diabetes, is the region with higher number of people with diabetes, however its prevalence is 8.6%, close to the prevalence of the World.